ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 You can alternatively submit your code from the command line (terminal) on any CS machine, including the Phelps lab machines or the CSIL server.
 You can use this method when logged in remotely.
 To submit the the three source files to this assignment by running the command:

-`$ ~submit/submit -p XXX inflation.cpp, mortgage.cpp, reverseArgs.cpp, gonzo.cpp`
+`$ ~submit/submit -p 704 inflation.cpp, mortgage.cpp, reverseArgs.cpp, gonzo.cpp`

 You can copy the URL shown in the output of the above and paste into a web browser to reach the submission result page.